-Foundation session: Dealing with change
+Dealing with change worksheet

-What is the ne change?
-What's good about the change?
-What are your worries around the change?
+What is the change?
+What can you What control about the change? can't What are your worries around the change?
 What can you do to help with some of the worries?
-What can you control What can't you control? about the change?
-In five years' time what might the change look like?
-Who could you talk to about the change?
+In five years' time what might the olook like? change Who could you talk to about the change?